OpenSauce/rustortion/README.md

 Use the recording flag to save the output to a file:
 `cargo run -- --recording`

-Recordings are saved in the /recordings directory with a timestamp in the filename.
+Recordings are saved in the /recordings directory with a time-stamp in the filename.

 ## TODO